 One of its special features is the curious elevation of the presbytery, as a result of the crypt.
 This results in a greater separation of clergy and faithful, typical of Romanesque architecture in the region.

-Pay attention to the eight capitals, especially the one on the right pillar at the front of the church, the two on the chancel and the two on the counter-facade wall.
+Pay attention to the eight capitals, especially the one on the right pillar at the front of the church, the five on the chancel and the five on the counter-facade wall.
 Their geometric and floral motifs are impeccable and are reminiscent of the chapter house of the abbey of San Salvatore in Valdicastro di Fabriano and the church of San Ansovino di Avacelli di Arcevia.